PhilipQuirke/SkyCombAnalystHelp/Drone.md

 This image shows no smoothing (value 0), good smoothing (value 6), and bad over-smoothing (value 12) for part of a flight:
 ![Smooth Location Sections Example](./Static/SmoothLocationSectionsExample.png?raw=true "Smooth Location Sections Example") A SmoothSectionSize of 6 corresponds to smoothing over 1.5 seconds of drone flight.

+## Drone Gumbal interactions with Pitch, Roll & Yaw
+The drone continuously makes small changes in pitch & roll to compensate for small gusts of wind to keep the drone on the path, or to slow down or speed up the drone.

+The drone camera are mounted on a "gimbal" that can move independently of the drone.
+The gimbal automatically compensates for small changes in pitch, roll & yaw.
+This gives a much smoother video image.

+When a drone "turns a corner", the camera gimbal compensates for (aka negates) the initial small yaw values for say 1/2 a second, before the yaw increases sufficiently that gimbal realises that the drone is cornering.
+The camera gimbal will then center and wait for the drone to stop yawing (aka turning).
+This explains why, as the drone turns a corner, the flight path map shows the drone yawing a 1/2 second before the video image visually begins to show the same yaw.

+Note that the pitch, roll & yaw are measured on the drone body (not the gimbal).

 ## Drone Location Accuracy
 Drones use GPS to evaluate their location as longitude and latitude - but only recalculate the location every second or so.